chef/chef-web-docs/chef_master/source/ctl_automate_server.rst

 delete-visibility-node-by-id
 =====================================================
 The ``delete-visibility-node-by-id`` subcommand is used to delete a node from the **Node State** dashboard in the Chef Automate UI using the node's unique ID.
+(Hint: Look in the web browser address bar if you are trying to figure out which nodes with the same name to delete)

 This is helpful if ``delete-visibility-node`` is unable to delete a node by its node name, org, and/or Chef server.